cockroachdb/docs/v22.1/security-reference/encryption.md

 ## Encryption in flight

-Network traffic in CockroachDB, between nodes as well as from clients to nodes, is encryption with [Transport Layer Security (TLS)](./transport-layer-security.html).
+Network traffic in CockroachDB, between nodes as well as from clients to nodes, is encrypted with [Transport Layer Security (TLS)](./transport-layer-security.html).

 ## Encryption at rest